donalstar/button-service/README.md

 I also was not able to query the Graph API using a hashtag as a query value, so instead, I retrieved all posts & iterated through the list to get the matching posts.

+I believe that the Facebook App I created through the FB dashboard is a test app, so I need to add facebook users as testers through the dashboard in order for them to be able to use this test application.
+Please contact me if you dont seem to be able to successfully use the application with your Facebook ID. _(I'm not too familiar with this Facebook app configuration.)_